4144414D/pytruecrypt/README.md

 EXAMPLE USAGE:

-See example.py - it will try to decrypt and mount volume on linux
+See examples - they take tcrypt volume as only argument

-Example output:
+Example capabilities:

-	gho@gho-linux:~/pytruecrypt$ sudo python example.py

 	HEADER ------------
 	Magic : TRUE